hidakatsuya/redmine_default_custom_query/README.md

 ## Usage

-  1. Enable Default Custom Query module in your project setting
+  1. Enable the Default Custom Query module in your project
-  2. Select the default custom query in your Default Custom Query setting
+  2. Select a custom query to set to default in setting for your project

 ## Supported versions

   * Redmine 2.3, 2.4, 2.5, 2.6
   * Ruby 1.9.3, 2.1.3

-## Installation
+## Install

 `git clone` or copy an unarchived plugin(archived file is [here](https://github.com/hidakatsuya/redmine_default_custom_query/releases)) to `plugins/redmine_default_custom_query` on your Redmine path.